zfphex/softui/README.md

 ### TODO

+- [ ] Allow drawing outside of the window area without crashing.
+Allow for clipping.
 - [ ] Rectangle with rounded corners
 - [x] Linear gradients
-- [ ] The window changes framerate when resizing, not sure why?
+- [x] The window changes framerate when resizing, not sure why?

 ### Trait Definitions